HL7/fhir-mCODE-ig/input/pagecontent/intros/StructureDefinition-mcode-primary-cancer-condition-intro.md

 ### Conformance

-Condition resources associated with an [in-scope patient] with a `Condition.code` in the value set [PrimaryOrUncertainBehaviorCancerDisorderVS] MUST conform to this profile.
+Condition resources associated with an [in-scope patient] with a `Condition.code` in the value set [PrimaryCancerDisorderVS] MUST conform to this profile.
 Beyond this requirement, a producer of resources SHOULD ensure that any resource instance associated with an [in-scope patient] that would reasonably be expected to conform to this profile SHOULD be published in this form.

 {% include markdown-link-references.md %}